Configuration options for optimal network latency with SAP applications

 In many Azure regions, the number of datacenters has grown.
 At the same time, customers, especially for high-end SAP systems, are using more special VM families like M- or Mv2 family, or in rare cases HANA Large Instances.
 These Azure virtual machine types aren't always available in each of the datacenters that collect into an Azure region.
 These facts can create opportunities to optimize network latency between the SAP application layer and the SAP DBMS layer.

-To give you a possibility to optimize network latency, Azure offers proximity placement groups.
-Proximity placement groups can be used to force grouping of different VM types under a single network spine that provides sufficient low network latency between these different VM types weren't yet provided so far.
-In the process of deploying the first VM into such a proximity placement group, the VM gets bound to a specific network spine.
+Proximity placement groups enable the grouping of different VM types under a single network spine, ensuring optimal low network latency between them.
+When the first VM is deployed in proximity placement group, that VM gets bound to a specific network spine.
 As all the other VMs that are going to be deployed into the same proximity placement group, those VMs get grouped under the same network spine.
 As appealing as this prospect sounds, the usage of the construct introduces some restrictions and pitfalls as well:

 - You can't assume that all Azure VM types are available in every and all Azure datacenters or under each and every network spine.
 As a result, the combination of different VM types within one proximity placement group can be severely restricted.
 These restrictions occur because the host hardware that is needed to run a certain VM type might not be present in the datacenter or under the network spine to which the proximity placement group was assigned